ColinHDev/VanillaHopper/README.md

   - This event is called when a hopper tries to pull an item.
 - `HopperPullContainerEvent`: `ColinHDev\VanillaHopper\events\HopperPullContainerEvent`
   - This event is called when a hopper tries to pull an item from a block's inventory.

+#### Custom ItemEntity class
+As there is no `EntityMoveEvent`, which can easily be listened for, a way to check whether an item entity moved onto a hopper had to be found.
+This was done by implementing a custom item entity class that checks only when the entity actually moved.
+Otherwise, we would have to make a task that constantly checks all item entities and if they moved.
+So this method has the most performance benefits.
+But this method makes this plugin incompatible with other plugins that implement a custom item entity class, as either this or the other plugin will no longer work as intended anymore.